 Timber is has been used for construction for centuries and the quality stands the test of time.
 As a material that is natural, familiar and lightweight yet strong, timber cladding is easy to install, repair and replace, and presents no unwanted surprises.
-It’s also non-toxic and can be treated to make it fire retardant, meaning it’s a safe option for your cladding project.

-Thermally modified wood is also highly durable, making it a serious alternative to materials that are traditionally considered to be longer-lasting.
+Thermally modified cladding is also highly durable, making it a serious alternative to materials that are traditionally considered to be longer-lasting.
 As the nutrients in wood are modified during thermal modification, there is less risk of insect attack and no chemical treatments are needed.

 Another advantage is that timber cladding is flexible in its usage, making it equally suitable for both private homes and commercial buildings.